Cameras

 • Real-time Alerts and Notifications: is another AI-enabled feature that generates real-time alerts and notifications based on predefined rules or anomaly detection.
 Security personnel can receive immediate alerts for events that require attention or intervention.

-• These AI capabilities empower IP video surveillance cameras to go beyond simple video recording and monitoring.
+• These AI capabilities empower IP surveillance cameras beyond simple video recording and monitoring.
 They enable proactive surveillance, intelligent analytics, and automation, enhancing the overall effectiveness and efficiency of video surveillance systems.

 Contact Us